 For years, I was ‘drawn’ to painting, illustration and design.
 I’ve had an artistic streak in me since as far back as I can remember.
 Photography is a natural extension of those skills, allowing me to capture and create wonderful keepsakes for life.
-Of course, having that creative eye allows me to take my craft a ‘step above’, adding that special touch to the images I make for my clients.
+Of course, having that creative eye allows me to take my craft a ‘step above’, adding that special touch to the imagery I make for my clients.

 How Does Integrity Apply To Photographers?